bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 -   [](#p_bgxoerTVW4)At position 4, there is a word boundary, so we can move past the first box.
 -   [](#p_YCV1/H+Rbe)Still at position 4, we find a digit, so we can also move past the second box.
 -   [](#p_fQdWHxKgCF)At position 5, one path loops back to before the second (digit) box, while the other moves forward through the box that holds a single space character.
 There is a space here, not a digit, so we must take the second path.
 -   [](#p_KItk5iNp9m)We are now at position 6 (the start of _pigs_) and at the three-way branch in the diagram.
-We don’t see _cow_ or _chicken_ here, but we do see _pig_, so we take that branch.
+We don't see _cow_ or _chicken_ here, but we do see _pig_, so we take that branch.
 -   [](#p_SowlGZC6lM)At position 9, after the three-way branch, one path skips the _s_ box and goes straight to the final word boundary, while the other path matches an _s_.
 There is an _s_ character here, not a word boundary, so we go through the _s_ box.
--   [](#p_oJRMcnDoAt)We’re at position 10 (the end of the string) and can match only a word boundary.
+-   [](#p_oJRMcnDoAt)We're at position 10 (the end of the string) and can match only a word boundary.
 The end of a string counts as a word boundary, so we go through the last box and have successfully matched this string.

 ## [](#h_NFMtGK0tD3)Backtracking